Your resume is your golden ticket to job interviews.

 Don’t just list responsibilities.
 Your resume should show what you have achieved.
 Quantify your impact with numbers to show your measurable impact to recruiters.
 Did you increase revenue for your last employer?
 Cut costs in production and management?
 Improve the efficiency of your team?
 Add metrics wherever possible to back your claim with data.

-• Before: Helped reduce response times.
+- Before: Helped reduce response times.

-After: Reduced customer support response time by 30%.
+- After: Reduced customer support response time by 30%.

-• Before: Supported staffing efforts.
+- Before: Supported staffing efforts.

-After: Improved clinical staffing fill rates by 35% through streamlined scheduling and faster candidate onboarding.
+- After: Improved clinical staffing fill rates by 35% through streamlined scheduling and faster candidate onboarding.

-• Before: Managed sales targets.
+- Before: Managed sales targets.

-After: Increased sales revenue by $200K in one year.
+- After: Increased sales revenue by $200K in one year.

 Use Action Words

 Every bullet point should start with a power verb.
 Words like “led,” “created,” “managed,” and “optimized” instantly make your resume sound active and confident.
-They show you take initiative and get things done.
+They show you take the initiative and get things done.

 On the flip side, avoid phrases like “responsible for.”
 They come off as passive and don’t really say what you achieved.
 Instead of sounding like you were just assigned a task, show how you owned it and made an impact.

 Once you’ve laid out your work experience, the next thing recruiters look for is your educational background.
-It doesn’t need to fill up the whole page, but it should be clear and easy to find.
+It doesn’t need to fill up the whole page, but it should be easy to find.

 Let’s see the best way to list this: